In this Vocabulary, you’ll find a list of Timeneye features and elements to help you understand how we name things inside Timeneye.

-In Timeneye, it’s possible to manually register time or start a timer to track in real time the effort for a specific task.
-To start register time with Timeneye, you’ll need to click on the Register Time button located in the top bar: this will open the Register Time dialog.
+In Timeneye, it’s possible to manually register time or start a timer to track in real-time the effort for a specific task.
+To start registering time with Timeneye, you’ll need to click on the Register Time button located in the top bar: this will open the Register Time dialog.

 Alternatively, you can also open the Register Time view by double-clicking on any day in the calendar.

-Here’s a quick overview of how timers and time entries appear as time cards inside the Calendar.
+Active Timers and Time Entries appear as time cards inside the Calendar.

-Timers have a clock icon to help you understand that they are still pending and not actual time entries.
-Active timers stand out and also have a green blinking dot so that you know at a glance what you're working on:
+Active timers have a clock icon to help you understand that they are still pending and not actual time entries.
+Active timers stand out and also have a green blinking dot so that you know at a glance what you're working on.

 Time entries appear as full cards inside Timeneye.

-Phases are key elements of every project as they help you to brake single projects in smaller chunks.
-They are sub-projects and allow you to have a detailed overview of a project in the Project Status page.
+Phases are key elements of every project as they help you to break single projects into smaller chunks.
+They are sub-projects and allow you to have a detailed overview of a project in the Project section.
 You can create those when you set up a new project, or from the Project Edit view.

-Phase categories are used to collect phases in larger groups that can be used within the project to identify common working areas and make them recognizable inside “Reports”.
+Phase categories are used to collect Phases in larger groups that can be used within the project to identify common working areas and make them recognisable inside “Reports”.
 Phase Categories can be used across projects as they work as tags to be assigned to individual tasks.

 The Entries log is a full list of your time entries sorted by date.
-The Entries log button is located in the top bar next to the Register time button.
+The Timesheet section is located on the sidebar menu, on the left.

 You can filter your time entries by clicking the Filter buttons.
 Please note that some filters may be blocked due to your levels of permission.

 The client is the person or company for whom you are completing a project.
-Admins can always manage, add and edit clients from the Account menu on the left.
+Admins can always manage, add and edit clients from the Clients section on the sidebar, on the left.